robzolkos/claudinator/commands/domain-search.md

 ---

-When you run this command, I'll use the domain-availability-checker agent to:
+When you run this command, I'll:
-- Generate relevant domain name ideas
+1. Use the domain-name-generator agent to create creative domain suggestions based on your input
-- Check their availability using whois lookups
+2. Launch parallel domain-availability-checker agents to check availability of all suggested domains
-- Present you with available options to choose from
+3. Compile and present a summary of available domains with recommendations